• Access

 If you want your pens to write fonts in a handwritten style, you need to use Cricut’s Fonts.

-You can see very quickly if a font has a writing style, by selecting it and then clicking on the Style drop-down menu on the top panel of the canvas.
-If the font has the Writing font, then you know you can use it for handwritten style projects.
+You can see very quickly if a font has a writing style by selecting it and then clicking on the Style drop-down menu on the canvas’s top panel.
+If the font has the Writing font, you know you can use it for handwritten style projects.

-When you choose writing your Cricut will automatically change the linetype from Cut to Draw.
+When you choose writing your Cricut will automatically change the operation from “Basic Cut” to “Pen.”

 To find all these types of fonts, write your text and then (while still selected) click on the font icon located on the top panel.